Prahsys/prahsys-documentation-v2/docs/API Concepts/analytics.md

 ---
 title: Analytics
+excerpt: >-
+  Prahsys provides powerful analytics endpoints that give you deep insights into your payment activity, customer behavior, transaction patterns, and payout details.
+These endpoints are designed to help you build dashboards, generate reports, and monitor payment trends in real-time.  ##
 deprecated: false
 hidden: false
 icon: far fa-chart-pie
 metadata:
   robots: index
 ---
-Prahsys provides powerful analytics endpoints that give you deep insights into your payment activity, customer behavior, transaction patterns, and payout details.
-These endpoints are designed to help you build dashboards, generate reports, and monitor payment trends in real-time.

 ## What You Can Analyze

 Prahsys offers four types of analytics to help you understand different aspects of your payment operations: